The Advanced DKIM Signing option requires significant knowledge and understanding of DNS.

 Keep this page open and record this information in a safe place.
 The first thing you should do is create the DNS entry of your public key on your domain.
 We recommend doing this first as it can take a period of time for these values to become verifiable by the SocketLabs On-Demand Control Panel.
 Once you’ve created the associated DNS entries, fill in the appropriate fields in the SocketLabs On-Demand Control Panel DKIM Signing Advanced page:

 1) DKIM Domain - Your domain

-2) DKIM Selector - Value you selected and used in the DKIM key wizard
+2) DKIM Selector - Value you selected and used in the DKIM key generator

-3) DKIM Private Key - The private key generated by the wizard.
-Please ensure the header and footer generated in the wizard are fully intact when submitting your private key.
+3) DKIM Private Key - The private key generated by the generator.
+Please ensure the header and footer generated in the generator are fully intact when submitting your private key.